rohan-mukundan/ai-fantasy-football/README.md

 1. **Season Setup tab** → enter your Sleeper username → the app fetches your leagues and downloads player stats for 2022–2024.
 2. **My Leagues tab** → select your league → enter the current NFL week.
 3. Done.
-You're ready to draft or manage your team.
+All agents are ready.

 The app caches all data locally in `data/` so subsequent loads are fast.